WBS-TW/CPxplorer/inst/instructions_CPions.md

 This will output a transition list for import in Skyline for integration and quantification.
 User need to indicate either the _Normal setting_ or _Advanced setting_ as input.

+__Molecule List Name__: specifies how the compounds are grouped in Skyline.
+In this case, the naming is by: Compound Class, Carbon Chain Length, Transformation Product (if present).
+The user can freely change this in the exported spreadsheet for their own needs.
+__Molecule Name__: is the chemical formula of the neutral compound (without adduct/fragment).
+Beware: Some transformation products can give exactly the same molecular formula and m/z.
+For example PCA-Cl+OH will be exactly same as PCA-H+OH with one less chlorine atom.
+C10H18Cl4(-Cl+OH) -> C10H19Cl3O and C10H19Cl3(-H+OH) -> C10H19Cl3O.
+__Precursor Charge__: is the chosen ionization mode.
+__Label Type__: Quan is the highest intensity isotopologue of each Compound.
+Can be changed in the exported spreadsheet.
+__Precursor m/z)__: is the m/z after ionization and adduct/fragment formation.
+__Explicit Retention Time/Window__: used by Skyline to integrate peaks.
+Can be left empty.
+__Note__: Internal information on ion formula and isotopic abundance.
+DO NOT change this (used by CPquant).